ottiferous/euler/README.md

 Times listed for individual programs are in **milliseconds**, while **Totals are in seconds**.

+All benchmarks are derived from the built-in _profile_ method on the same machine as [Zolrath](https://github.com/zolrath/Project-Clojuler) using the command _python -m profile <filename>_

 Competing with [Zolrath](https://github.com/zolrath/Project-Clojuler)

 =========================

 - *01*  Elapsed time: *0.356912612915*